Course Overview

 Research 2: Dissertation

-This unit provides an opportunity for students to explore a research topic that may relate to their personal interests in design through the media of an extended piece of disciplined academic writing (8000 – 12000 words).
+This module provides an opportunity for students to explore a research topic that may relate to their personal interests in design through the media of an extended piece of disciplined academic writing (8000 – 12000 words).

-Research 1 and Research 2 encourage students to develop the subject of their enquiry in dissertations in parallel with their interests, career aspirations and the content of studio units.
+Research 1 and Research 2 encourage students to develop the subject of their enquiry in dissertations in parallel with their interests, career aspirations and the content of studio modules.
 The subject chosen will reflect the symbiosis between design practice and theory, and allow for scholarship within individual specialisms to be placed within a deeper understanding of architecture as a whole.

 Adaptive Reuse Investigation